 90 Minute Math Block Schedule

-Research shows that 90 minutes is the ideal time frame for a guided math block schedule.
+Research shows that 90 minutes is the ideal length of time for a guided math block schedule.
 There are several ways to break up a 90 minute math block.

-In this example, you’ll begin your math block with a 5 minute warm up followed by a 25 minute whole group lesson.
+In this example math lesson plan for guided math, you’ll begin your math block with a 5 minute warm up followed by a 25 minute whole group lesson.
 I recommend doing a 15 minute mini-lesson and 10 minutes of independent practice.